phillipnicol/scGBM/README.md

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-Now we evaluate cluster stability using the cluster confidence index.
+Now we evaluate cluster stability using the cluster cohesion index.
 First we need to define a function that takes as input a set of simulated scores $\tilde{V}$ and returns a new clustering: